-St. Olaf College’s Svoboda Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, and University of St. Thomas schools of law.
+St. Olaf College’s Svoboda Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, Mitchell Hamline, University of Wisconsin-Madison, University of St. Thomas, University of Notre Dame, Northwestern University, and University of Virginia schools of law.
 Selected students will have the opportunity to contribute to the work of the clinic under the direction of the clinic director/law school faculty member.
 Through involvement in this program, students will become more knowledgeable about the field of law and legal services while providing valuable contributions to legal clinics serving diverse, under-resourced populations.
 This program is supported by the generosity of Paul Svoboda ’81.

-- A summer undergraduate research opportunity through the one of the following institutions: University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, University of St. Thomas schools of law.
+- A summer undergraduate research opportunity through one of the following institutions: University of Minnesota, Mitchell Hamline, University of Wisconsin-Madison, University of St. Thomas, the University of Notre Dame, and Northwestern University, University of Virginia schools of law.
+Additional institutions and organizations may be added in the future.

 - Gain clinical experience and training

-Students’ clinical experiences may include: civil practice, criminal law, child advocacy, juvenile law, community justice, community development, immigration law, elder law, legal assistance for prisoners/re-entry work, and/or academic research assistant work.
+Students’ clinical experiences may include: civil practice, criminal law, child advocacy, juvenile law, community justice, community development, immigration law, elder law, legal assistance for prisoners/re-entry work, exoneration justice, and/or academic research assistant work.

-Selected students will be expected to meet before the end of the semester to receive training in legal terminology, research and writing; 1-2 additional cohort meetings throughout the experience will be required.
-Upon return to campus in the fall, students will share the activities and outcomes of their project with a wider audience, which may include their academic department or program, one or more of the college Faculties, the campus community more generally, and/or with undergraduate research students at other institutions.
+Selected students will be expected to meet before the end of the spring semester to receive training in legal terminology, research and writing; 1-2 additional cohort meetings throughout the experience will be required.
+Upon return to campus in the fall, students will share the activities and outcomes of their project with a wider audience, which typically includes a final capstone reflection video.

 How to Apply